nic-dgl104-winter-2022/class-textbook/ch1/Style Guide/README.md

 If you read through this Style Guide from Mailchimp you can see how one is done.
 They do a great job talking about their Guidelines, like how their tones will be.
 What words they will use.
 And how they will talk to their customers.

+## References

+- Shrm.
+Www.shrm.org. https://www.shrm.org/resourcesandtools/tools-and-samples/hr-qa/pages/isthereadifferencebetweenacompany%E2%80%99smission

+- Style Guide: What is it and Why is it Important? | Launch Marketing.
+(2019, April 8).
+Launch Marketing. https://www.launch-marketing.com/style-guide-important-brand-identity/

+- How to Create a Style Guide for Your Business.
+(2020, September 17).
+What a Style Guide Is, and How to Create One for Your Business | Grammarly. https://www.grammarly.com/blog/style-guide/

+- List of style guides.
+(2022, February 19).
+Wikipedia. https://en.wikipedia.org/wiki/List_of_style_guides#:~:text=A%20style%20guide%2C%20or%20style